 7. Samsung C27HG70 27″ Gaming Monitor with FreeSync

-Samsung is a name that's prolific in practically any field of consumer electronics, but they manage to be such a well known brand thanks to the quality of their design.
-The C27HG70QQN finds a great sense of balance with their contrast ratio, and the very wide curvature allows you to get better into the midst of your favored gaming environments.
-And while many monitors make a promise of HDR support, they often can't achieve the level of brightness that really allows those colors to pop.
+Samsung is a name that's prolific in practically any field of consumer electronics, and they manage to be such a well-known brand thanks to the quality of their design.
+The C27HG70QQN finds a great sense of balance with its contrast ratio, and the very wide curvature allows you to get better into the midst of your favorite gaming environments.
+And while many monitors promise HDR support, they often can't achieve the level of brightness that really allows those colors to pop.
 That's not a problem with the C27HG70QQN.
-The HDR really stands apart and complements the resolution rather than serving as just another bullet point on a features list.
+The HDR here really stands apart and complements the resolution rather than serving as just another bullet point on a features list.

 8. Acer XFA240 bmjdpr 24″ Gaming G-SYNC Compatible Monitor

-Acer has produced a FreeSync monitor that's straightforward and to the point.
+Acer has produced a FreeSync monitor here that's straightforward and to the point.
 It comes in with a price tag of right around $200 and offers some great performance specs even though it's not exactly a stunner in terms of resolution or color quality.
-You don't need to worry about investing in some separate speakers either, as this is a FreeSync monitor that also comes with two 2 watt speakers that are front facing.
-In addition to supporting the FreeSync variable refresh rate technology, it also works in conjunction with FreeSync - a pretty obvious choice for gamers with consoles in addition to a gaming PC.
+You don't need to worry about investing in some separate speakers either, as this FreeSync monitor also comes with two front-facing 2-watt speakers.
+In addition to supporting the FreeSync variable refresh rate technology, it also works in conjunction with G-Sync - a pretty obvious choice for gamers with consoles in addition to a gaming PC.

 9. LG 34GK950F-B 34″ WQHD IPS FreeSync Curved Gaming Monitor

-LG's workhorse of a gaming monitor doesn't just offer HDR support.
-It knows what to do with it.
+LG's workhorse of a gaming monitor doesn't just offer HDR support; it knows what to do with it, too.
 That's because the brightness here is as strong as the color production itself.
-LG boasts a an impressive 98% coverage of the DCI-P3 color gamut.
+LG boasts an impressive 98% coverage of the DCI-P3 color gamut.
 Customization here is both deep and wide.
 Not only can you create presets, but you can tie them to specific games, and those settings are accompanied by some smart gaming features that include a Black Stabilizer you can use while gaming in dark environments and Dynamic Action Sync to further reduce the otherwise simply decent input lag.

 10. Sceptre C275B-144MN 27″ Curved 144Hz Gaming LED Monitor AMD FreeSync